 Take your everyday pasta up a notch with this 30-minute vegetarian recipe featuring sweet roasted delicata squash in a chili-infused Parmesan cream sauce with wilted greens.

-One night I riffed on a recipe from Heidi’s 101 Cookbooks, a roasted delicata squash, chile and mozzarella salad.
-Delicata is only around for a few months (right now) and I’m always glad to see it.
-The beautiful, striated green and sunset yellow skin is tender enough that there’s no need to peel it — I sometimes just scrape the skin randomly here and there to remove blemishes — and the flesh roasts up tender and very sweet.
+Delicata squash is around for a few months in the fall and early winter, and I’m always glad to see it.
+The beautiful, striated green and sunset-yellow skin is tender when cooked, so there’s no need to peel it — you can just scrape the skin randomly with a vegetable peeler to remove any blemished spots.

 - 2 tablespoons extra virgin olive oil

 - ½ teaspoon kosher salt

 - 2 shallots or 1 small red onion, peeled, halved and sliced lengthwise

 - 1 dried chile de arbol, crumbled, or 1 teaspoon crushed red chili flakes

 - 1 teaspoon balsamic vinegar

 - ¼ cup grated fresh Parmesan cheese

 - 2 good handfuls washed baby greens, such as spinach, kale or arugula